-CATEC GORIES CONTENTS
+CATEO GORIES CONTENTS

 Temporary ※If you receive a scholarship, additional steps are also

 Leave required to take.

 Duration of In general, the duration of the leave will be a minimum

 leave of 2 months to a maximum of 1 year.

 The leave period should be taken during the following

 academic terms;

-1 year leave:
+- 1 year leave: (A full academic year)

 April 1st ~ March 31 st (following year)

-Leave in Spring semester:
+- Leave in Spring semester:

 April 1st ~ September 30 th

-Leave in Fall semester:
+- Leave in Fall semester:

 October 1st ~ March 31 st (following year)

 Application due Deadline to take leave in Spring semester:

 Early March

 Deadline to take leave in Fall semester:

 Early September

 Course terms The period of leave will be included to the total length of

 period as a student at SIT, but not as the time of your

 study.

 Credits You cannot earn any credits during the leave even after

 you have submitted the course registration.

 Tuition If you submit your application form and it is approved

 before the beginning date of each semester, you may be

 eligible for exemption from the payment of tuition during

 the period of leave.

-(Only the administration fee needs to be charged)
+(Only the administration fee is charged)

 Reinstatement What does The approved temp leave period is over, so your status

 "reinstatement" will be back to "student"

 mean

-Application due Application form will be sent to you.
-The submission deadline is:
+Application due The submission deadline is:

 Returning in Spring semester: Early March

 Returning in Fall semester: Early September

 Tuition You should pay both tuition and administration fee for

-, didon your returning semester.
+your returning semester.

-your roturning somester.

-CATEC GORIES CONTENTS Withdrawal What does Students who leave SIT for their personal reasons: "withdrawal" 1 Consult with your supervisor. mean 2 Submit the application form with your student ID card.
-Those who are expelled from school include the one who: 1 Breaks the pledge you signed on the enrollment 2 Disturbs other students by showing inappropriate behaviors and has no sign of improvement.
-3 Has poor academic record and least chance to complete the program.
-4 Does not attend classes regularly without any reasons.
-5 Breaks the rules and behaves inappropriate ways as our student.
+Withdrawal What does Students who leave SIT for their personal reasons:

+"withdrawal" 1 Consult with your supervisor.

+mean 2 Submit the application form with your student ID card.

+CATEO GORIES CONTENTS Those who are expelled from school include the one who: Breaks the pledge you signed on the enrollment Disturbs other students by showing inappropriate behaviors and has no sign of improvement.
+Has poor academic record and least chance to complete the program.
+Does not attend classes regularly without any reasons.
+Breaks the rules and behaves inappropriate ways as our student.
 Application due Please submit the form by the following deadlines: Spring semester: Early March Fall semester: Early September Tuition Students must pay all the tuitions and fees owing up to the semester studying at SIT.
-Removal from What does Student registration will be cancelled for those who: the Registration "removal from 1 Have been reported as a missing person. the registration" 2 Have (an) overdue tuition payment(s) and are not still mean going to make a payment after receiving the notice from SIT 3 Stay over the period as a student.
+Removal from the Registration What does "removal from the registration" mean Student registration will be cancelled for those who: 1 Have been reported as a missing person.
+2 Have (an) overdue tuition payment(s) and are not still going to make a payment after receiving the notice from SIT 3 Stay over the period as a student.
 4 Have not submitted the form after temporary leave is over.
-Suspension What does Suspension will be applied to those who: "suspension" 1 Do not follow the SIT's Regulations. mean 2 Take any dishonest behaviors during the examination.
+Suspension What does "suspension" mean Suspension will be applied to those who: 1 Do not follow the SIT's Regulations.
+2 Take any dishonest behaviors during the examination.
 3 Take any inappropriate actions as a student.
-Your graduation will be postponed depending on the Readmission What does period of disciplinary action.
-Student who was withdrawn or removed due to the 1.CaulilissiUli "readmission" mean absence of payment by SIT may be able to get admission again.
-Application due Spring semester: by the mid of December Application due Fall semester: by the mid of June Tuition Students are asked to pay the tuition from the semester Taluon that they are back. marmey are back.
+Your graduation will be postponed depending on the period of disciplinary action.
+Readmission What does "readmission" mean Application due Student who was withdrawn or removed due to the absence of payment by SIT may be able to get admission again.
+Spring semester: by the mid of December Fall semester: by the mid of June Tuition Students are asked to pay the tuition from the semester that they are back.